DragonMinded/firebeat/README.md

 ## Executable Format

 The first four bytes of the executable should be interpreted as a little endian unsigned integer.
 This is the size of the executable once it has been decompressed in main RAM.
-The rest of the file is a LZ77-compressed binary.
+The rest of the file is a LZ77-compressed PowerPC binary.
 If extracted correctly, its length should exactly equal the size specified in the first four bytes.
+The last four bytes of the decompressed executable is the entrypoint.
+It should be a branch instruction (`0x4BF0xxxx`) causing the BIOS to jump to the actual start of the binary.
+In practice, the four preceding bytes are a second entrypoint but seems to always jump to the same address.
 The name of the executable is as dictated below:

  * Beatmania III - `HIKARU.EXE`
  * KeyboardMania - `FIREBEAT.EXE`